abhyaasa/app/dev-notes.md

 - `css` and `scss`: HTML style manager, and syntactically-superior development-time variant
 - `markdown`: preprocessor for simplified html markup
 - `npm`: development package manager
-- `nvm`: node and nvm version manager
+- `nvm`: node and nvm version manager (very helpful in some environments)
 - `xcode`: iOS app deployment and setup for device testing (only on OSX)
 - `genymotion`: Android app emulation